saiftynet/SP0256/README.md

 [AudioAnalyser.webm](https://user-images.githubusercontent.com/34284663/200185500-67eed845-cce0-4195-b6c1-81937a972edf.webm)

+Note: this Analyser needs Term::Graille v0.15 at least

 ### DISCLAIMER

 I am not a expert in phonetics, linguistics or audio data analysis.
 I also happen to be more tone deaf than an earwig with no ears.
 So apologies for any offense I cause with my lac of knowledge and insight in this field.